murat0x7/SubnetCalc/README.md

 # SubnetCalc
-This is a useful tool for subnet calculating in terms of understanding how networking works as well.
+This is a subnet calculating tool in terms of understanding how networking works as well.